×

 You may request to have any class certified that fits your degree plan with Lone Star College.
 Please consult with your campus liaison/advisor, if you have questions.

 There are certain circumstances when electives are not eligible for certification.
-If you ever have questions about whether a class will fit your degree plan or if it can be certified please contact your campus VA liaison.
+If you ever have questions about whether a class will fit your degree plan or if it can be certified please contact your campus VA Advisor.

 Absolutely!
-Failure to notify the Veteran Services may result in either an overpayment or underpayment.
+Failure to notify Veteran Services may result in either an overpayment or underpayment.
 Timely reporting of changes is key to avoiding debts to the VA.
 The sooner we are able to notify the VA of your schedule changes, the sooner they are able to adjust your benefit payments.
 To report changes, please complete the Change of Enrollment request form, which is located under the Forms section of our website.

 Yes!
 A student may take courses at more than one school that apply to his or her degree.
 The school that will grant the degree is the student's "primary" school.
 All other schools are "secondary" schools.